gibahjoe/openapi-generator-dart/README.md

     - Must be a path to a `json` file.
     - Can only be set when `useNextGen` is `true`

+## Contributing

+All contributions are welcome.
+Please ensure to read through our [contributing guidelines](Contributing.md) before sending your PRs.

 ## Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].